Skip to main content

 Hiking in National Forests in North Carolina

 Just about any site we list on our parks and forests pages has some kind of walking trail.
-The National Forests in North Carolina offer some 1,700 miles of trails, and backcountry areas allow primitive camping.
+The National Forests in North Carolina offer some 1,700 miles of trails, and for multi-day hikes, backcountry areas allow primitive camping.

 For our Hiking pages, we list trails that are generally 5 miles or longer.
 We’ve provided links to maps and some additional information where it’s available.